oskardudycz/EventSourcing.NetCore/Workshops/IntroductionToEventSourcing/09-BusinessLogic.EventStoreDB/README.md

-# Exercise 08 - Business Logic with Marten
+# Exercise 09 - Business Logic with EventStoreDB

 Having the following shopping cart process:
 1. The customer may add a product to the shopping cart only after opening it.